ogradyc01/GoldenCheetah/UG_Special-Topics_Working-with-R.md

 ## Contents

-Below you will find details of each of the GC functions available to use within the R chart, as listed in the table below.
+Below you will find details of each of the GC functions available to use within the R chart.

 __[Basics](#basics)__
 * GC.version() to get a version string